reasonedart/bulgari-gift-contract/README.md

 * tokens aren't burnable

 ## Why Soulbound Tokens
-The ownership of this token is (a) a public statement about the holder, is (b) a possible set of rights over the digital artwork it encapsulates, and (c) must serve no lucrative purposes.
+The ownership of this token is (a) an eternal and public statement about the holder, is (b) a possible set of rights over the digital artwork it encapsulates, and (c) must serve no lucrative purposes.
 Standards such as `ERC-721` or `ERC-1155` are too complex for the use-case and require disabling some of their core functionalities (especially for ensuring (c)).
 This Smartcontract leverages ideas from the `ERC-1238` [standard discussion](https://github.com/ethereum/EIPs/issues/1238), can be improved in multiple ways, and poses itself as the first of a series of experimentations.

 ## Usage